Sturm-Liouville operators with measure-valued coefficients: Sturm--Liouville equations with measure-valued coefficients

-As a consequence of the real-valuedness of the measures, $\tau$ is a real differential expression, i.e.\ $f\in\Deftau$ if and only if $f^\ast\in\Deftau$ and in this case $\tau f^\ast = (\tau f)^\ast$.
-Furthermore, $\varrho$ has to be positive in order to obtain a definite inner product later.
-Moreover, condition~\eqref{genhypgap} in Hypothesis~\ref{genhyp} is crucial for Proposition~\ref{prop:identDeftauTloc} and Proposition~\ref{propTlocmulval} to hold.
-In fact, if $(0,2\pi)$ is a gap in the support of $\varrho$ and we choose $d\varsigma = dx$, $d\chi=-dx$, then the function $f(x)=\sin(x)$ for $x\in(0,2\pi)$ and $f(x)=0$ else is in $\Deftau$ with $\tau f=0$.
-However, this condition is satisfied by a large class of measures as the next lemma shows.
+As a consequence of the real-valuedness of the measures, $\tau$ is a real differential expression, i.e., $f\in\Deftau$ if and only if $f^\ast\in\Deftau$ and $\tau f^\ast = (\tau f)^\ast$ in this case.
+Moreover, $\varrho$ has to be positive in order to obtain a definite inner product later.
+Furthermore, condition~\eqref{genhypgap} in Hypothesis~\ref{genhyp} is crucial for Proposition~\ref{prop:identDeftauTloc} and Proposition~\ref{propTlocmulval} to hold.
+For example, if $(a,b)=\R$, $\varrho$ is supported on $\pi\Z$ and we choose $\varsigma$ and $-\chi$ to be equal to the Lebesgue measure, then the function $f(x)=\sin(x)$ belongs to $\Deftau$ with $\tau f=0$, in contradistinction to Proposition~\ref{prop:identDeftauTloc}.
+Upon cutting this function off outside of the interval $(0,\pi)$, one also sees that Proposition~\ref{propTlocmulval} ceases to hold in this case.
+However, condition~\eqref{genhypgap} is satisfied by a large class of measures as the next lemma shows.